-In accordance with the PIIA and implementing guidance, the report will be provided to the Committee on Homeland Security and Governmental Affairs of the U.S. Senate, the Committee on Oversight and Reform of the U.S. House of Representatives, the Office of Management and Budget, and the Comptroller General.
+In accordance with the PIIA and implementing guidance, the report will be provided to the Committees on Agriculture, Nutrition, and Forestry, Appropriations, and Homeland Security and Governmental Affairs of the U.S. Senate; the Committees on Agriculture, Appropriations, and Oversight and Accountability of the U.S. House of Representatives; the Office of Management and Budget; and the Comptroller General.

-We appreciate the courtesies and professionalism extended by FCA to our staff during the inspection.
+We appreciate the courtesies and professionalism extended by FCA, especially the Office of the Chief Financial Officer, to our staff during the inspection.
 If you have any questions, we would be pleased to meet with you at your convenience.